The greatness of a nation and it's moral progress can be judged by the way its animals are treated.

 Today, (after being adopted 3 1/2 yrs ago by patient & caring people), Mia is a competitive Dock Diver and one of the top therapy dogs at United Community Hospital in Grove City, OH.
 She also participates in the childrens library program in Meadville.
 She has made a big difference in many lives.
 Way to go, Mia & family!!!!

-*OWC adds a slight service charge to NOMAD prices to cover the cost of 2-4 cats that are sterilized at no charge to the home/owner host of event that particular day.
+*OWC adds a slight service charge to NOMAD prices to cover the cost of sterilizing 2-5 cats that have been rescued by OWC each month

 Must Call 330-364-7190 to sign up!!